 - Representation from across BC.

-The Trust offers two separate granting programs annually – Micro-Grants, and Full & Research Grants
+The Fund offers two separate granting programs annually – Micro-Grants, and Full & Research Grants

-The next application period for Full & Research Grants will open September 2017.
+The application period for Full Grants is open now until noon on Friday, October 13, 2017.

 Grants of up to $20,000 are available for projects and initiatives that demonstrate strategic collaborations will be considered: